 How to find internships in Wichita relevant to a education degree?

-Finding internships in Wichita related to an education degree involves several strategic steps.
-Many local school districts, such as Wichita Public Schools, offer student teaching opportunities and internships aligned with online education programs.
-Checking their official websites or contacting their human resources departments can provide up-to-date openings.
+Finding internships in Wichita relevant to an education degree involves several strategic steps.
+Start by exploring local school districts such as Wichita Public Schools, which offers formal internship and student-teaching placements for education majors.

 How does studying for a education degree in Wichita prepare for interdisciplinary roles?